extremenetworks/ipfabric-docs/docs/source/solutions/dcfabric/ztp/ztp_reference.rst

 .. note::

-    When running ZTP or DAD, if you use dhcp autodeployment enable, if anything is wrong in the setup or configurations, |ipf| will display the incorrect configuration.
+    When running ZTP or DAD, if you use dhcp autodeployment enable, if anything is wrong in the setup or configurations, DC Fabric Automation suite will display the incorrect configuration.
     While running ZTP, Brocade recommends that you run this command and see if everything is set up correctly.
 If everything is correct, you will be prompted to reboot the switch.
 At this point you can enter “no” if you want to run ZTP and then use the write erase command.
     This step is helpful because the ZTP and DAD process itself is lengthy.